 For Disability Allowance the first €50,000 of capital is not taken into account.
 For Supplementary Welfare Allowance the first €5,000 of capital is not taken into account.
-Capital is not assessed in the means test for Family Income Supplement.
+Capital is not assessed in the means test for Working Family Payment.

 More information is available in our document, Capital and social welfare payments.

 Your means under the various headings (for example, cash income, employment and capital) are added together to find your total means.
 For most means-tested payments, the rate of social welfare payment you can get, if any, is reduced on a sliding scale according to your means.

 If you are under 25 and applying for Jobseeker’s Allowance or for Supplementary Welfare Allowance your age can also determine the maximum payment for your situation.